Let me introduce myself.

-I've been married for thirteen years to a guy that I am wild about.
+I've been married for nearly fifteen years to a guy that I am wild about.
 I have three kids that are great fun and a dog that slobbers an extraordinary amount.
-I am a photographer, food enthusiast, fan of mid-century design, a sometimes knitter or crocheter, and voracious reader.
+I am a photographer, Bible nerd, food enthusiast, fan of mid-century design, a sometimes knitter or crocheter, and voracious reader.

 I think about going to seminary from time to time, but also know there is value in a "Goodwill Hunting" type of education created by hard work and a few library fines.
 So, for now seminary will wait.

 I hope you feel like you have just pulled up a chair to sit at my kitchen table as we open the Bible, ask questions and search for answers.
 We will also talk about matters of faith, living well, community, family, marriage and enjoying simple pleasures.